jrom876/UniformSeriesGenerator/README.md

  Jacob Romero,
  Creative Engineering Solutions, LLC

- This project will simplify some well-known loan and investment calculations (The Uniform Series Equations), and facilitate the creation of spreadsheets for loans and investments from these calculations.
+ This project contains Python GUIs to simplify the use of some well-known loan and investment calculations (The Uniform Series Equations), and to facilitate the creation of spreadsheets from these calculations.

- This Project has four parts:
+ This Project has four requirements:

  	0. To iterate through the financial equations defined below and generate raw data suitable for csv files.